wildlava/explore/README.md

   actually happens, but removing this case completely would be preferable.

 * Handle change in fixed objects when alternate room descriptions or custom item descriptions are used.
+An example is the ruby in quartz in "castle": the quartz slab should be a fixed object initially.
+  Other examples are in "haunt".

 ### Resolved questions ###